nh-server/Kurisu/cogs/assistance-cmds/notbricked.3ds.md

 # How to fix the issue
 1. Check you inserted the SD card in your console
-2. Place/replace the file, downloading it from https://github.com/LumaTeam/Luma3DS/releases
+    * If it isn't, insert your SD card and see if the issue is fixed
+2. Download `Luma3DS.zip` from https://github.com/LumaTeam/Luma3DS/releases and copy everything inside to the root of your SD card

 # Checking your SD for errors or corruption
 The link [here](https://wiki.hacks.guide/wiki/Checking_SD_card_integrity) provides instructions on checking your SD card for error or corruption.